 Operating systems are another area Navin thinks cloud computing could touch in the future.
-“Nowadays, we install our own OS, and that's why we need heavy hardware.
-But what if, in future, you don't need to install the heavy OS on your phone or laptop?
+“Nowadays, we install our own OS, and that’s why we need heavy hardware.
+But what if, in the future, you don’t need to install the heavy OS on your phone or laptop?
 Everything will be cloud-based.
-Maybe in future Microsoft will be focusing on cloud OS.”
+Maybe in the future Microsoft will be focusing on cloud OS.”

 Lastly, Navin adds, “There is one drawback with cloud computing—the latency issue.
 But people can come up with solutions.
-Let's see that how that goes.”
+Let’s see how that goes.”

 In December 2017 and in January 2018, Navin got many calls from different companies, especially banks, who wanted to implement blockchain, so he devoted time to understanding it and still works with it today to use it within the education industry.

 “So the idea behind blockchain is we want to create some database which will be immutable, and no one should be able to change the records,” he explains.
 “In fact, it is happening with the banks nowadays.
 Anyone can hack bank records, and government officials have the power to change the data.
-We don't want that.
+We don’t want that.
 If the record is there, no one should change it.
-And that's where blockchain comes into the picture.
-So, a lot of banks nowadays are moving from their normal database to blockchain database.
+And that’s where blockchain comes into the picture.
+So, a lot of banks nowadays are moving from their normal database to a blockchain database.
 And next year, it will be booming again.”